leapp-to/leapp-to.github.io/architecture.md

 Each actor is executed in a forked child process to prevent modification of application state.
 All messages and logs produced by the actors are stored in the *audit database*.

 For more information about each part of the architecture, check [terminology](http://leapp.readthedocs.io/en/latest/terminology.html).

+### How is this different from ansible?

+Leapp is event-driven.
+Execution of actors is dependent on data produced by other actors running before them.
+This data is passed around in form of *messages*.
+This is in stark contrast with Ansible where everything has to be specified up front.